Data Analytics In Hospitality Industry

 3. Forecasting Report

-In data analytics forecasting is often referred to as predictive analysis.
-It’s totally a game changer for the hotel industry.
+In data analytics forecasting which is also known as predictive analytics is often referred to as predictive analysis.
+It’s a game changer for the hotel industry.

 By predicting future demand, savvy hoteliers can create successful strategies well in advance.

-One of the most widely-used forecasting techniques in hotels is price forecasting.
-This involves analyzing booking data, customer behavior data, events, and historical pricing data to determine the optimal price for hotel rooms.
+One of the most widely used forecasting techniques in hotels is price forecasting.
+This involves analyzing booking data, customer behavior data, events, and historical data of hotel prices to determine the optimal price for hotel rooms.

 5. Report on Important KPIs